-When I was young, and more than one person asked if I was planning on being a writer, I should have done something about it.
-But most teenagers don’t have a lot of discipline or patience, and as adults we come to believe we have nothing unique or valuable to say.
+When I was young and more than one person asked if I was planning on being a writer, I should have taken the hint and become a writer.
+But like most teenagers, I lacked discipline and patience.
+As an adult I came to believe I had nothing unique or valuable to say.
 So for a couple of decades I just lived and worked, raised children, and learned that life is like a string of lights: long stretches of nothing much, with little bright spots that make it all beautiful.
+And those things are worth writing about.

 The Bay Area was my home for the first 25 years of my life.
 I have a Bachelor of Arts in Theater from San Francisco State University.
-After learning to design and draw, drape patterns, and build costumes, I became a television newscast director.
-Obviously.
-Then I hopped around the country–mostly chasing a man–and was finally able to use my professional skill to build my own wedding dress.
+After learning to design and draw, drape patterns, and build costumes, I became–a television newscast director, obviously.
+After meeting another director who asked me to marry him, I was finally able to use my costuming skill to build myself a wedding dress.
+The circle of life.

 Now I’m recapturing the arrogance of a teenager who believes she has an original insight, something to say that’s never been said before, or at least a knack for saying it better than anyone else.